vitalets/playwright-bdd/docs/writing-steps/hooks.md

   }
 });
 ```
-Now I just reference `auth` fixture in the step:
+and use that `auth` fixture in the step:
 ```ts
 Given('I am an authorized user', async ({ auth }) => {
   console.log('step for authorized user', auth.username);
 });
 ```

-The benefits of using `auth` fixture:
+The benefits of using fixture:
 - no extra tags
 - automatically skipped when authorization is not needed
 - reusable in other features